Porsche Timing Chain Tensioner Replacement

 Procedure

-In this guide, we will go over the instructions on changing Porsche left lower timing chain tensioner with the engine in the car.
+In this guide, we will review the instructions on changing the Porsche left lower timing chain tensioner with the engine in the car.

 Pictures in this guide are from a Porsche Cayenne with a V8 engine, but the procedure should also help you change the tensioners on other Porsche models.